wightsci/OneNoteUtilitiesGraph/docs/Get-ONAuthCode.md

 schema: 2.0.0
 ---

-# Get-TokenStatus
+# Get-ONAuthCode

 ## SYNOPSIS
-Checks for presence of Auth Code and Access Token.

-If not present or expired then requests new.
+Gets an Authorization code from the Microsoft Graph API

 ## SYNTAX

 ```
-Get-TokenStatus [<CommonParameters>]
+Get-ONAuthCode [<CommonParameters>]
 ```

 ## DESCRIPTION
-This function maintains a valid set of Graph credentials, comprising an Authorization Code and an Access Token.

-TYpically this function is called before any access is attempted to the Graph API itself.
+Gets an Authorization code from the Microsoft Graph API.
+If necessary, displays a web form for the user to authorize access to OneNote

 ## EXAMPLES

-### Example 1
+### EXAMPLE 1
 ```
-PS C:\> Get-TokenStatus
+Get-ONAuthCode
 ```

 ## PARAMETERS